Lessons in Manliness: Theodore Roosevelt On Living The Strenuous Life

 In our last post, we discussed the way Theodore Roosevelt threw off his sickly nature and through willpower and hard work became a strapping young man.
 His dedication to living “the strenuous life” became the guiding principle of his life.

-His hard work and enthusiasm allowed him to do all of the following things during his 60 years of life:
+His hard work and enthusiasm allowed him to accomplish all of the following things during his 60 years of life:

 1. Work as state legislator, police commissioner, and governor in New York